Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

-The constant values $T_m$ and $T_1$ can now be omitted by substituting $T$ from equations \ref{eq:H_6} and \ref{eq:H_7} into equations \ref{eq:H_8} and \ref{eq:H_9}, respectively.
-This gives the Kirchhoff temperature as a function of enthalpy in the form of
+The constant values $T_m$ and $T_1$ can now be eliminated by substituting $T$ from equations \ref{eq:H_6} and \ref{eq:H_7} into equations \ref{eq:H_8} and \ref{eq:H_9}, respectively.
+This gives the Kirchhoff temperature as a function of enthalpy in the form